-Working in partnership with communities, large and small, to make the Cariboo Chilcotin a socially, economically and environmentally desirable region to live, work and play.
+Working in partnership with communities large and small to offer local, sub-regional and regional services to ensure that the Cariboo Chilcotin is a socially, economically and environmentally desirable region.

 Department/Function Services

 - The Gateway water function was established in 2014 and now services 27 land parcels. - The system is comprised of one well, a well house, associated pumps, water treatment and distribution piping. - The system meets domestic needs only and does not provide water for community fire protection.